 After Pride Month, the afore mentioned Upswing Advocates will also be using their own cosmic pins “for sale in a few shops around town to provide the funds to keep giving more away through education-based Pronoun Pop-Ups” adds Worner Leland.
 This is their second year making pronoun buttons and “like last year, we made ‘SHE/HER’ ‘THEY/THEM’ and ‘HE/HIM’ buttons, as well as fill-in-the-blank buttons for folks who use less common, but equally valid, pronouns.
 This year we opted for text on a cosmic background, because who doesn’t love a shiny button?”

 Displaying pronoun and pride buttons on a lapel is a great way to proclaim support to the community.
 Planned Parenthoods have been sponsoring and advocating Pride celebrations across the country for years.

 Emma Corbett of Planned Parenthood Mohawk Hudson confirms.
 “We hope the pins will be a small statement of support for Pride month and beyond!”
 PPMH’s pronoun pins this year feature the authentic motto of the northeast chapter, “Care no matter what” on the rim text of the button.
 Emma continues, “Our staff are excited to wear them long-term.
 If they can help someone feel positive and/or start a conversation about advocacy or services, then we’re very happy to have made them.”

 Wearing a these buttons is a safe way to open up the conversation about what preferred pronouns.
-We encourage you to get out there and make your own buttons for Pride Month and discover all the ways to use buttons to support equal rights.
+We encourage you to get out there and make your own buttons and discover all the ways to use buttons to support equal rights.